auctifera-josed/starprnt/README.md

 2. margin: //Uses the left edge as a standard to set the left margin as (current ANK character pitch x n).
     2. left: n;
     2. right: n;
-3. barcode_type: options are:
+3. barcode_type: The type of barcode to print, options are:
-    - 1D
+    - QR (2D)
-    - 2D
+    - Code39 (1D)
+3. barcode_cell_size: When using QR (2D), this is the size of the QR code
 4. space_to_removable: lines from address to removable
 5. space_to_address: lines from date to address